 I didn't have to look up anything; I didn't have to consult libraries or books.
 I could just sit there and figure things out.As she was leaving Germany, her teacher from the Berlin lyceum recognised the teenagers talents and urged her :-

 Whatever you do, whatever happens to you, make sure you go to university.On her arrival in the United States, she studied geometry with a teacher she described as 'a lovely old lady, Miss Eaton' at a high school in Queens.
 These two significant encounters with geometry convinced her that logic was what made mathematics satisfying and pleasing.
 Because she could not see its underlying logical structure, the algebra class that followed on Miss Eaton's geometry class was a disappointment :-

-Despite her dissatisfaction with algebra, Anneli came out of high school 'fascinated with mathematics.'
+It looked like a lot of tricks.
+It was only much later that I saw that there was a foundation to the stuff...
+I never liked rules that didn't have a basis that I could understand.Despite her dissatisfaction with algebra, Anneli came out of high school 'fascinated with mathematics.'
 She obeyed the wise words of her dear teacher Miss Eaton and went on to obtain a bachelors degree from Adelphi University in 1942.
 She later moved on to graduate work at New York University.
 It was here, while a postgraduate in her twenties, that Anneli met Peter Lax.
 It was what some might call a mathematical marriage!
 They were married in New York City in the summer of 1948.

 Events followed rapidly on their marriage: in 1949 Peter completed his Ph.D. and joined the faculty at New York; in 1950 and 1954 Anneli gave birth to two sons (John and James); in 1955 she finally received her own PhD completed under the supervision of Richard Courant.
 The title was On Cauchy's Problem for Partial Differential Equations with Multiple Characteristics, and it was published in Communications on Pure and Applied Mathematics in 1956.